 There are a ton of options out there for running socks, and the fiber content, fit, and cushioning level can vary a lot from brand to brand.
-So we’ve put together a list of some of our favorites, and separated them into two categories based on the cuff height (“No Show / Low-Cut” vs. “Quarter”).
+So we’ve put together a list of some of our favorites, and separated them into three categories based on the cuff height (“No Show / Low-Cut” vs. “Quarter” vs. “Crew”).

 We’ve then arranged the socks in order of cushioning — from lightest to heaviest — and I’ve listed my own perception of the level of cushioning since one brand’s “Light” cushion is sometimes the same as another’s “Medium.”

 Another note: we consider all the products listed here to be good socks — none were excessively sloppy in fit or caused any blistering issues, so if you’re coming from a standard cotton sock, we think you’d be happy in any of them.